grafana/mimir/docs/sources/mimir/set-up/_index.md

 <!-- -->
 The following procedures provide example Mimir deployments that you can use as a starting point:

-- Deploy with Helm (microservices and monolithic)
+- Deploy with Helm (microservices)
 - Deploy on Linux (monolithic)
 - [Deploy on Kubernetes using Tanka]({{< relref "jsonnet/deploy">}}) (microservices)